varenyk-lover/rtk-movie-music-app/README.md

 2. Buttons to delete movie or song from the list.
 3. Reset button to clear all lists.

-The main purpose was to create a mini app using ready layout and React redux toolkit.
+The main purpose was to create a mini app using React redux toolkit.

 # Getting Started with Create React App